canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 To help you get the most from your Ubuntu experience, this tutorial will walk you through managing the software on your Ubuntu machine.
-This tutorial can be completed using both Ubuntu Server and Ubuntu Desktop.
+This tutorial can be completed using either Ubuntu Server or Ubuntu Desktop.

 To avoid making changes to your computer we will set up a virtual machine (VM), which will provide us with a safe environment to run the commands in.
 Multipass